-If you legally change your name because of marriage, divorce, court order, or any other reason, you need to tell Social Security so that you can get a corrected card.
-If you're working, also tell your employer.
-If you don't tell us when your name changes, it may:
+If you legally change your name because of marriage, divorce, court order or any other reason, you need to tell Social

+Security so we can get a corrected card.
+If you are working, also tell your employer.
+If you do not tell us when your name changes, it may:

-- Delay your tax refund; and - Prevent your wages from being posted correctly to your Social Security record, which may lower the amount of your future Social Security benefits.
+- Delay your tax refund. - Prevent your wages from being posted correctly to your Social Security record, which may lower the amount of your future Social Security benefits.